Skyism/Skyism/README.md

 ## 💡 Fun Facts

 - 🎲 Ask me about my favorite board game!
-- 🏫 Mentoring 500+ students in CS fundamentals at CMU
-- 🚗 Building race car firmware that goes really, really fast
-- 🤖 Creating AI systems that make life easier
+- 🤖 Creating AI systems that make life easier.
-- 📧 My email agent probably organized your inbox better than you ever could
+- 📧 I love talking to more people and networking!

 ---